NativeDocuments/NativeDocumentsSDK/README.md

 # NativeDocumentsSDK
-This repository contains the Software Development Kit (SDK) for the NativeDocumentsService API.
+This repository contains the Software Development Kit (SDK) for the NativeDocumentsServices API.
-Using the NativeDocumentsSerives and the NativeDocumentsSDK you can quickly and easily manipulate and layout MicrosoftWord .doc and .docx document in any lanuage.
+Using NativeDocumentsSerives and NativeDocumentsSDK you can quickly and easily manipulate and layout MicrosoftWord .doc and .docx document in any lanuage.